0xHoneyJar/bear-witness/README.md

 This tool allows CubQuest partners to verify revenue sharing for their quests by checking onchain mints against website visits.

+## How It Works

+The CubQuest RevShare Verifier operates by comparing two sets of data:

+1. Website Visits: These are stored on the Irys testnet blockchain.
+Each visit to a quest page is recorded as a transaction on Irys, providing a tamper-proof log of user activity.

+2. Onchain Mints: The tool tracks NFT mints that occur on the main blockchain where CubQuest operates.

+The verifier then matches these two datasets within a specified time window, allowing partners to confirm that mints are correctly attributed to their quest visits.

 ## Prerequisites

 - Node.js (v14 or later)